 Did You Know?

 There are several possible meanings for the show's title.
 The most straightforward definition is "something that strongly resembles a second thing."
-There has been at least two other filmed thrillers about twins that also used this meaning of "ringer" in their titles (1988's Dead Ringers
+There have been at least two other filmed thrillers about twins that also used this meaning of "ringer" in their titles (1988's Dead Ringers

 (1988), starring Jeremy Irons